-17.1.3 All continuing education programmes are offered subject to adequate:
+17.1.3 All non-subsidised programmes are offered subject to adequate:

-- (a) academic capacity within the academic department; - (b) academic quality control by the respective academic department and Faculty Board; - (c) if contact mode, lecturing venue capacity on the campus where the proposed academic programme is offered; and - (d) approval by the Faculty Board on recommendation by the Programme Working Group, via Senex for Senate approval.
+- (a) academic capacity within the academic department and financial viability; - (b) academic quality control by the respective academic department and Faculty Board; - (c) if contact mode, lecturing venue capacity on the campus where the proposed academic programme is offered; and - (d) approval by the Faculty Board on recommendation by the Programme Working Group, via Senex for Senate approval.

-17.1.4 The process of an application for and the offering of a continuing education programme (CEP) are in accordance with:
+17.1.4 The process of an application for, and the offering of, a non-subsidised programme is in accordance with:

-- (a) the procedure (completion of the approved prescribed forms) that has been approved by Senex and Senate; and - (b) the Policy on the Regulation of Secondary Income-Generating Activities that Supplement an Employee's Income and the Academic Programme Policy. - 17.1.5 A continuing education whole programme may only be offered in exceptional cases as approved by Senate subject to CHE accreditation and SAQA registration.
+- (a) the procedure (completion of the approved prescribed form(s)) that has been approved by Senex and Senate; and - (b) the Policy on the Regulation of Secondary Income-Generating Activities that Supplement an Employee's Income and the Academic Programme Policy. - 17.1.5 A non-subsidised whole programme may only be offered in exceptional cases as approved by Senate subject to CHE accreditation and SAQA registration.